Andy Clockwise: Early years

 Andy Clockwise was born Andy Kelly in Sydney, Australia, into an artistic family.
 Although little is publicly known about his early life, Clockwise has noted that his upbringing was influenced by his sisters and father, who introduced him to folk, punk rock, and classical music.
-A precocious talent, he demonstrated skill on multiple instruments from an early age.
+He learned to play multiple instruments during childhood.
 Clockwise attended the Sydney Conservatorium of Music, where he began a Bachelor of Music Composition.
 During this period, he regularly performed three-hour acoustic sets in Sydney’s Kings Cross.
 After gaining early support from Triple J, which began to feature his music, he left university to pursue a solo career.

 Band history

 2004–2007: Song Exhibition EP, Classic FM Double Album, and National Tour

 Andy Clockwise first gained attention with his Song Exhibition EP, which he recorded independently at the house of fellow musician Bertie Blackman’s mother while Blackman was working on her own debut EP.
 Following this release in 2004, Clockwise recorded a double concept album, Classic FM, inspired by an imaginary radio station.
 He wrote, produced, engineered, and mixed Classic FM in his home studio, embracing a DIY approach.
 The album was selected as a Triple J Feature Album, significantly boosting his profile and leading to a sold-out headline tour across Australia.
-During these years, Clockwise began to build a reputation for his energetic live shows, selling out iconic Sydney venues like the Hopetoun and the Annandale Hotel.
+During these years, Clockwise performed at Sydney venues such as the Hopetoun and the Annandale Hotel.

 2007–2011: Move to Los Angeles, Are You Well?, and The Socialite

 After a stint in New York theatre, Andy Clockwise moved to Los Angeles following a meeting and decided to stay permanently.
 Describing the experience as "starting again," he said, "I bought Christmas lights for my acoustic guitar and started playing anywhere and everywhere."
 Within a year, Clockwise had gained traction in the Los Angeles live music scene, securing a Monday night headline slot at Spaceland in Silverlake.
 His performances began receiving airplay on local radio stations KCRW and KROQ, eventually leading to sold-out shows at notable venues, including the Troubadour and The El Rey Theatre, in support of his independently released EPs.

 In 2010, Clockwise released Are You Well? as a promotional radio EP for the U.S. To support the album, he toured with Julian Casablancas, frontman of The Strokes.
 In February 2011, his single "Love and War" was featured on an episode of the CW drama 90210, and the EP also included his popular live cover of Björk's "Hyperballad."

-Later in 2011, Clockwise released the studio album The Socialite, which received critical praise, with The Daily Telegraph calling him "so talented it's almost unfair."
+Later in 2011, Clockwise released the studio album The Socialite.
 The album included the single "Love and War," which reached the top of the North American radio charts, and "The Casanova (Remember Love)," featured in an episode of CSI: Miami in May 2011.